-Welcome to Heritage Mortuary - The Best Funeral, Cremation and Grief Counseling Services in Las Vegas, NV
+Welcome to Heritage Mortuary - Family-owned, Full-service funeral Home in Las Vegas, Nevada

 The biggest difference between Heritage and other funeral homes in Las Vegas, NV is the approach we take to funeral planning.
 Regardless of age, the death of a loved one can be a trying time for family and friends, as they mourn their loss and begin the healing process.
 Instead of focusing on the passing of a person, we choose instead to celebrate the life they lived while they were with us.